chatwoot/docs/docs/self-hosted/deployment/storage/gcs-bucket.md

 }
 ```

-When pasting the credentials to the ENV file, make sure to remove the new lines and paste it into a single line
+When pasting the credentials to the ENV file, make sure to remove the new lines and paste it into a single line.
 ```
 GCS_CREDENTIALS={"type": "service_account","project_id": "","private_key_id": "","private_key": "","client_email": "","client_id": "","auth_uri": "","token_uri": "","auth_provider_x509_cert_url": "","client_x509_cert_url": ""}
 ```

+**Note**: If you are running Chatwoot v2.17+, make sure to wrap `GCS_CREDENTIALS` in single quotes.